 Handwriting is a basic skill that influences the quality of work throughout the curriculum.
-At the end of Key Stage 2 all pupils should have the ability to produce fluent, legible and, eventually, speedy joined-up handwriting, and to understand the different forms of handwriting used for different purposes.
+By the end of Key Stage 2, all pupils should have the ability to produce fluent, legible and, eventually, speedy joined-up handwriting, and to understand the different forms of handwriting used for different purposes.

-We aim to make handwriting an automatic process that does not interfere with creative and mental thinking.
+Our intention is to make handwriting an automatic process that does not interfere with creative and mental thinking.